 As a result, he suffered from the characteristic features of an overdose including drowsiness, cyanosis, poor respiration and hypoxia.
 The procedure had begun at 12pm and by 7.30pm his neurological condition had deteriorated to the extent that there were signs of severe and by now irreversible brain damage.

-The following day Raheem’s leg was recorded as “definitely bluer” and on 30 August 1978, he underwent a through knee joint right leg amputation.
+The following day Raheem’s leg was recorded as “definitely bluer” and he then underwent a through knee joint right leg amputation.

-The operation to correct the Fallot’s Tatralogy had to be postponed and was eventually carried out successfully on 27 November 1978.
+The operation to correct the Fallot’s Tatralogy had to be postponed and was eventually carried out successfully.

 In the months and years that followed, it became clear that Raheem had suffered catastrophic diffuse brain damage and that he was severely handicapped.
 He made minimal development and progress and although he has matured to the size of and weight of a man, his abilities have remained those of a very young baby.